hypergonial/hikari-miru/docs/source/guides/navigators.rst

     @bot.listen()
     async def navigator(event: hikari.GuildMessageCreateEvent) -> None:

-        # Do not process messages from bots or empty messages
+        # Do not process messages from bots or webhooks
-        if event.is_bot or not event.content:
+        if not event.is_human:
             return

+        me = bot.get_me()

+        # If the bot is mentioned
-        if event.content.startswith("mirunav"):
+        if me.id in event.message.user_mentions_ids:
             embed = hikari.Embed(title="I'm the second page!", description="Also an embed!")
             # The list of pages this navigator should paginate through
             pages = ["I'm the first page!", embed, "I'm the last page!"]